-The full schedule of events, heat assignments, etc. have been posted to the official Big Body Games website as of the publishing of this rulebook.
+The full schedule of events, heat assignments, etc. will be posted to the official Big Body Games website.

 3. General Guidelines

 3.1 Disclaimer

 This section is a general guideline on event format, rules, and scoring; individual events may have a more specific rule set than described below.
 Therefore, this section is here to provide a foundational ruleset for the events but may not encompass the entirety of rules required for gameplay.
 Please refer to the specific event for a detailed explanation of event format, rules, scoring, etc.